Praneeth-18/kube-burner-demo/README.md

 1. Pre-pull images via a temporary DaemonSet.
 2. Deploy backend and frontend.
 3. Pause for the baseline window (`baselinePause`).
 4. Deploy the load generator; it drives traffic until `loadPause` elapses (or `RUN_DURATION_SECONDS` is hit).
-5. Delete the load generator Deployment/Service (backend/front-end remain).
+Afterwards the pods stay up so dashboards remain accessible until you scale them down.

 ---
 ## 7. Observe via port-forward